 - a.
-Support planning that incorporates elements required for state and federal funding and that recognizes LAFCO, ALUC and BCAG as having special responsibilities and authority to represent state requirements in local planning. - b.
+Support planning that incorporates elements required for state and federal funding and that recognizes the Local Agency Formation Commission (LAFCO), the Airport Land Use Commission (ALUC), and the Butte County Association of Governments (BCAG) as having special responsibilities and authority to represent state requirements in local planning. - b.
 Support the use of all available and most current data in making land use and zoning decisions.
-County and cities should have sufficient professional and clerical staff to promote effective land use decision-making, including monitoring of compliance with EIRs, general plans, mitigation measures, etc.

-2. County-Cities Coordination
+County and cities should have sufficient professional and clerical staff to promote effective land use decision-making, including monitoring of compliance with EIRs, general plans, mitigation measures, etc. - 2.
+County-Cities Coordination - a.

-- a.
 Support coordination of land use decisions among planning agencies.
 Support the establishment and utilization of special boundaries, "spheres of influence," and overlay zones to encourage orderly growth and long-range planning.
-Such zones may include agricultural lands, green belts, scenic areas, recreational areas, aquifer recharge protection, open space for environmental protection, etc. - b.
+Such zones may include agricultural lands, green belts, scenic areas, recreational areas, aquifer recharge protection, open space for environmental protection, natural hazard lands, etc. - b.
 Planning agencies and departments should analyze the cumulative impacts of growth and future development both within the planning boundaries and as they affect neighboring jurisdictions and plans should coordinate where county and city boundaries interface and sphere of influence boundaries overlap. - c.
-Support coordinated planning for high impact projects, such as shopping areas and school sites. - d.
-Support the identification of all the costs of providing urban services and infrastructure.
+Support coordinated planning for high impact projects, such as shopping areas and school sites. - Support the identification of all the costs of providing urban services and infrastructure.
 Planning agencies and departments have the responsibility to identify and quantify economic impacts of planning decisions, then identify the source of funding that will pay for those impacts, and also to be certain that mitigations are funded and implemented before they can be accepted as a basis for future planning.